Gonzalez & Waddington – Attorneys at Law

 Your Rights at an Army Court-Martial

-The bulk of your legal rights are outlined in the UCMJ (Uniform Code of Military Justice).
+The UCMJ (Uniform Code of Military Justice) outlines the bulk of your legal rights.
 Because military law is complex, you should discuss your rights and defense strategy with the best court-martial lawyer possible, before you are charged.
-While those in the military are in theory protected by the United States Constitution, it is notable that the Constitutional rights of US service members are sometimes limited.
+While those in the military are, in theory, protected by the United States Constitution, it is notable that the Constitutional rights of US service members are sometimes limited.

 Collateral Consequences of a Military Conviction